-In many cases, you will continue to owe tax debts at the end of your bankruptcy case.
-However, it is not true that you cannot get rid of your tax debts.
-Tax debts may be discharged under Chapter 7 or Chapter 13 if (and only if) the debts meet certain requirements.
-Under Chapter 7, you may discharge your tax debts (among other debts) by liquidating your non-exempt assets and distributing the proceeds among creditors including the IRS.
-Under Chapter 13, you will establish a repayment plan of up to five years after which certain remaining tax debts can be discharged.
-Be sure to remember that in order to file for a Chapter 7 case, you must be eligible to file for Chapter 7 bankruptcy.
+In many cases, you will continue to owe IRS or state tax debts at the end of your bankruptcy case.
+However, it is not true that you cannot get rid of IRS and state income tax debts.
+Income tax debts may be discharged under Chapter 7 or Chapter 13 if (and only if) the debts meet certain requirements.
+Under Chapter 7, you may discharge your tax debts if the meet certain requirements, which are discussed in detail below.

 The determination of whether you can discharge your tax debts will depend on the age of the debt, the date of assessment of the tax by the Internal Revenue Service, the dates you filed for a tax return, and whether you willfully attempted to evade paying taxes or filed a fraudulent tax return.
 If you meet all the requirements, you may be able to get rid of your tax debts in bankruptcy proceedings.
 Below explains each requirement you must satisfy to discharge you tax debts in your bankruptcy case.

 To be dischargeable, individual income tax liabilities must meet all of the following five (5) rules:

 2. the due date for filing a tax return is at least three (3) years ago,

 3. the tax return was filed at least two (2) years ago,

 4. the tax assessment is at least 240 days old,

 5. the tax return was not fraudulent and the taxpayer is not guilty of tax evasion